DPDK/dpdk/doc/guides/platform/octeontx.rst

 -----------------------

-There are three main pre-prerequisites for setting up Platform drivers on OCTEONTX compatible board:
+There are three main pre-prerequisites for setting up Platform drivers on OCTEON TX compatible board:

-1. **OCTEONTX Linux kernel PF driver for Network acceleration HW blocks**
+1. **OCTEON TX Linux kernel PF driver for Network acceleration HW blocks**

-   The OCTEONTX Linux kernel drivers (includes the required PF driver for the Platform drivers) are available on Github at `octeontx-kmod <https://github.com/caviumnetworks/octeontx-kmod>`_ along with build, install and dpdk usage instructions.
+   The OCTEON TX Linux kernel drivers (includes the required PF driver for the Platform drivers) are available on Github at `octeontx-kmod <https://github.com/caviumnetworks/octeontx-kmod>`_ along with build, install and dpdk usage instructions.